ColonnaLab/EMBO_popgen/popgen2023/Daniel_Wegmann/EMBO_ABC_Wegmann.md

 to compare the observed statistics with those simulated: the marginal density and the Tukey depth.
-To perform tests using these two statistics, you need to add the following two arguments to the input file (note: the 1000 refer to the number of retained simulations to be used when calculating p-values):
+To perform tests using these two statistics, you need to add the following two arguments to the input file (note: 100 refers to the number of retained simulations to be used when calculating p-values.
+We use here 100 for speed, you may want to use all retained simulations for a real application):

-    marDensPValue 1000
+    marDensPValue 100
-    tukeyPValue 1000
+    tukeyPValue 100

 Then, simply rerun the estimation and check either the output written to screen or the file with tag “modelFit.txt”.
 Are these tests passed?
 Did